How to Enroll

 No problem.
 You can click Save and Finish Later to save your progress and return later.
 Remember to come back and finish before the deadline, because your elections will not be submitted until you complete the process.

 What Happens If I Don't Enroll?

-In general, your elections will carry over into next year, with the exception of Flexible Spending Accounts (FSAs).
+In general, your elections will carry over into next year, except for Flexible Spending Accounts (FSAs).
 You will not be enrolled in the Health Care FSA and/or Dependent Day Care FSA unless you make this election.
-You will not be able to change your elections until the next Open Enrollment period, unless you experience a Qualifying Event and report the change within 45 days.
+You will not be able to change your elections until the next Open Enrollment period, unless you experience a Qualifying Event and report the change within 45 days of the event date.

 Health Care Consumer Tips

 Being a smart health care consumer means you take the time to consider all your health care options and make the best decision for your particular situation.
 Keep these tips in mind!

 - The Basic HSA or HSA Plus plan may be the best plan for you.
 With an HSA plan, you’ll pay less in payroll deductions and you’ll receive a contribution from XPO to your HSA Plus plan to help pay for eligible health care expenses.
 Learn more about HSAs.

 - You’ll save with an HSA or FSA.
 You’ll save valuable tax dollars and lower your taxable income when you open an HSA or Health Care FSA.
 The money you contribute or withdraw in these accounts is tax-free when you use it for eligible medical expenses.